Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

 \subsection{Block-decomposing the Assembly Index}

-It is straightforward to demonstrate that the Ai can never perform better than BDM, since the latter counts exact copies in data as its most basic test for non-randomness, which means that Ai is at BDM's baseline.
-However, unlike Ai, BDM will penalise for trivial repetitions that are also found in simple stochastic processes, such as rock formations or fractal-like crystals~\cite{zenilbdm}, unlike Ai.
+As detailed in Section~\ref{sectionMethods}, the Block Decomposition Method (BDM) offers a more robust framework for complexity estimation than the assembly index (Ai).
+By its construction, Ai can never perform better than BDM because Ai's core mechanism---counting exact copies---is merely the baseline test for nonrandomness that BDM incorporates.

-As discussed in Section~\ref{sectionMethods}, we demonstrated in~\cite{abrahao2024} that the $\mathbf{LZ}$ parsing of any object according to the assembly index (Ai) calculation method is given by the longest (rooted) assembly paths that belong to the minimum rooted assembly subspace from which the assembly index of the object is calculated.
+As discussed in Section~\ref{sectionMethods}, we demonstrated in~\cite{abrahao2024} that the LZ parsing of any object according to the assembly index (Ai) calculation method is given by the longest (rooted) assembly paths that belong to the minimum rooted assembly subspace from which the assembly index of the object is calculated.

-Now, suppose a sufficiently long string $ x $ is generated according to a \emph{stochastic source} for which the noiseless source coding applies~\cite{Cover2005}, e.g. one following an i.i.d. probability distribution.
+Now, suppose a sufficiently long string $x$ is generated according to a \emph{stochastic source} for which the noiseless source coding applies~\cite{Cover2005}, e.g. one following an i.i.d. probability distribution.

 Then, it is known that the best \emph{statistical} compression rate by any method is lower bounded by entropy-based compression.
-Statistical compression methods such as Huffman, LZW or LZ78 are universal in that can they achieve such a Shannon entropy ($ \mathbf{H} $) rate limit~\cite{Cover2005}.
+Statistical compression methods such as Huffman, LZW or LZ78 are universal in that can they asymptotically all converge to Shannon entropy ($\mathbf{H}$) rate limit~\cite{Cover2005}.

-Therefore, from Equation~\eqref{eqBDMbounds}, there is a computable---in the case of LZW, also computationally efficient---method $ m $ and a partition $ i $ of sufficiently small blocks such that
+Therefore, from Equation~\eqref{eqBDMbounds}, there is a computable---in the case of LZW, also computationally efficient---method $m$ and a partition $i$ of sufficiently small blocks such that

-where $ K_{ Ai }\left( \cdot \right) $ is the size in bits of the compressed form according to the assembly index calculation method.
+where $K_{Ai}(x)$ is the size in bits of the compressed form according to the assembly index calculation method.